 The Foundation underwrites those costs associated with its operation as a separately incorporated entity.
 The largest share of those costs relates to employees directly employed by the Foundation and its ownership of a building that was purchased in November 2012 to house its administrative offices as well as offices of the University's Advancement Division.
 During the fiscal year ended June 30, 2019, the Foundation hired two University Advancement employees to fill administrative positions as its direct employees.
 In fiscal year 2020, the Foundation employed its first President & CEO.
-Costs of these three positions, as well as three additional employees hired by the Foundation subsequently, are allocated to the Foundation board/committees, President & CEO, and Finance functions.
-It is anticipated that other employees will be hired in the future to enhance the Foundation's ability to accomplish its corporate mission.
+Costs of these three positions, as well as five additional employees hired by the Foundation subsequently, are allocated to the Foundation board/committees, President & CEO, and Finance functions.
 Other significant expense categories include professional contracts for legal, tax and auditing services, insurance related to Foundation operations, meetings of the Foundation Board of Trustees and its related committees, and credit card processing fees.